 Penn Engineering Entrepreneurship Grant Funding

-A part from the Engineering Entrepreneurship curriculum, the program also provides grants funding opportunities for students seeking to develop innovative high-tech products.
+In addition to the Engineering Entrepreneurship curriculum, we provide grant funding opportunities for students seeking to develop innovative high-tech products.
 In our Engineering Entrepreneurship programs, we teach that entrepreneurship and venture development is an iterative process.
 Similarly, we believe the funding process also should be iterative with students earning additional funds by demonstrating that the can create value with initial funds.
-Penn Engineering currently has two funds in place to help students build and investigate high-tech products and ventures: the Berkman Opportunity Fund and the new Miller Innovation Fellowship program.
+Penn Engineering currently has two funds in place to help students build and investigate high-tech products and ventures: the Berkman Opportunity Fund and the Miller Innovation Fellowship program.

 To apply for funding, students must be undergraduate or graduate students currently enrolled in a Penn Engineering degree, minor, or certificate program, or they must have completed one or more Penn Engineering Entrepreneurship courses.
 Teams applying for funds must include at least one student that meets the criteria.
 Applications will be reviewed by a faculty committee.